GluuFederation/flex/docs/admin/admin-ui/policy-store-menu.md

 ## Editing archive contents

 `Edit`, in the footer of the `Policy Store Contents` screen, opens the archive for editing.
 It is available on backup stores only.
-The active store stays read only, with a notice explaining that it must be downloaded, edited as a copy and uploaded as a new store.
+The active store stays read-only, with a notice explaining that it must be downloaded, edited as a copy and uploaded as a new store.

 While editing you can: